Problematy/goodmap/docs/http-api.rst

 payload rather than assuming — it is the same schema the built-in suggest form is generated from.

+A field's own allowed values are part of its schema, reported as ``enum_items``.
+For the same values with translated labels, ready to render a filter panel, use ``/api/categories-full`` above.

 ``GET /api/languages``
 ~~~~~~~~~~~~~~~~~~~~~~